SpenceKonde/LiquidCrystal_I2C_Tiny/README.md

+# STOP #
+# IF USING MY CORE, DO NOT USE THIS LIBRARY OR TinyWireM/SoftI2CMaster #
+# MY CORE NOW HAS UNIVERSAL Wire.h LIBRARY, AND WILL WORK WITH UNMODIFIED LiquidCrystal_I2C LIBRARY #

 # Overview #
 This fork of the LiquidCrystal_I2C library supports devices without hardware I2C support, using USI (like many tinies) or a full software implementation (for the 841 and 828).